Political Activities and Public Policy Engagement

 Corporate Political Contributions

+When Bank of America makes any of these contributions, it does so to promote the interests of the company and without regard to the private political preferences of its executives.
+Consideration is given to entities that support policies and initiatives that are important to the Company.
 Bank of America forbids the use of its facilities, equipment, or other assets for political purposes without consent and to the extent prohibited by applicable law.

-Associate Political Contributions and Activities
+Employee Political Contributions and Activities

 Bank of America encourages informed participation in governmental, regulatory, and elective processes.
 Bank of America respects the rights of its employees to support issues and candidates of their choosing, and employees may elect to make personal political contributions, either directly or through company-sponsored or other political committees as permitted by applicable local, state, and federal laws, as well as the laws of any applicable jurisdiction outside of the United States.
 Employee contributions are not reimbursed by Bank of America.